 COMFORT FOOD COACHES

 When Zebbie Carney discovered his beloved hot chicken was a phenomenon that only existed in his East Nashville hometown, he knew she had to do something to share it with the masses.
 After moving to Birmingham seven years ago, Zebbie’s dream has come to life by bringing hot chicken to Alabama with Eugene’s Hot Chicken food truck.
 Not only does Eugene’s serve some of the most flavorful chicken south of Music City, it also serves fresh vegetables like sautéed corn and heirloom tomatoes, as well as their popular Southern cole slaw.
 Eugene’s mild chicken tenders and fries is the best seller, but Zebbie recommends the sandwich.
 “People should try our hot chicken sandwich.
 It has the perfect balance of flavors,” say Zebbie.
 “Flavor sets us apart from the competition.
 We keep it simple but we try to bring different amazing flavors to every meal.”
-Eugene’s offers homemade banana pudding and also is in the works to begin selling homemade ice cream soon.
+Eugene’s offers a killer homemade banana pudding.

 Every Monday morning, Eugene’s Hot Chicken posts a weekly schedule on social media and makes sure to stop at Good People Brewing Company every Tuesday night to pair up some Nashville eats with Birmingham brews.
 “My favorite thing about Eugene’s is when people try us for the first time and come back to the truck to tell us how much they enjoyed it, or that it’s some of the best fried chicken they’ve had in years,” Zebbie says.
 Make sure you come on out to try this latest Southern food trend; and if you’re not keen on spice, try this buzz-worthy fried chicken Southern style, or sans the spice!

-MELT Food Truck was founded by Harriet Reis and Paget Pizitz in the hopes of creating something special and different before they opened a brick-and-mortar eatery, MELT — followed by the recent opening of their second eatery, Fancy’s on 5th.
+MELT Food Truck was founded by Harriet Reis and Paget Pizitz in the hopes of creating something special and different before they opened a brick-and-mortar eatery, MELT — followed by the recent opening of their second eatery, Fancy’s on 5th, as well as The Marble Ring and Hot Diggity Dogs.
 “The food truck was a great way for us to get a feel for what different communities in Birmingham were missing,” says Paget.
 “It also helped lead us to our permanent home in Avondale, so it was a win-win situation!”
 The best part about MELT Food Truck?
 She has a name and a personality!
 “Matilda” is a well-known staple in the community who shows her grumpy side in the winter and her slower side in the hot, summer months.
 Iron City residents refer to Matilda by name and thus, the truck has established its own uniqueness in a sea of creative food trucks.

 Travis Chicago Style

-News of this food truck went viral when one of our favorite foodie writers at What to Eat in Birmingham finally tracked down the elusive yet wildly popular truck and wrote about it.
 Reportedly Birmingham’s first food truck, Travis Chicago Style has been around for about 40 years, making Chicago-style Polish sausages and their famous Travis burgers — all smothered in owner Travis’ homemade barbecue sauce with onions, peppers and mustard.
-Long lines of hungry and loyal fans follow this hard-to-find truck by word of mouth but you can usually find Travis Chicago Style at the Bessemer flea market on Saturdays and Sundays starting at around 2 p.m.; Friday and Saturday nights on 2nd Avenue North across from Platinum starting around 10 p.m. until 5 a.m.; and, according to one of What to Eat in Birmingham’s sources, “west of I-65 on Lakeshore at a big Regions bank office by the lake with the walking trail around it on Thursdays and Fridays.”
-And look out for their second truck and a possible brick-and-mortar location in Avondale!
+Long lines of hungry and loyal fans follow this hard-to-find truck by word of mouth but you can usually find Travis Chicago Style at the Bessemer flea market on Saturdays and Sundays starting at around 2 p.m.; Friday and Saturday nights on Second Avenue North across from Platinum starting around 10 p.m. until 5 a.m.